-You can use IP standard, IP extended, and Layer 2 MAC access control lists (ACLs) to define a group of packets with the same characteristics (class).
+You can use IP standard, IP extended, and Layer 2 MAC ACLs to define a group of packets with the same characteristics (class).
 In the QoS context, the permit and deny actions in the access control entries (ACEs) have different meanings than with security ACLs:

-- If a match with a permit action is encountered (first-match principle), the specified QoS-related action is taken. - If no match with a permit action is encountered and all the ACEs have been examined, no QoS processing occurs on the packet. - If multiple ACLs are configured on an interface, the packet matches the first ACL with a permit action, and QoS processing begins.

-- Configuration of a deny action is not supported in QoS ACLs on the switch. - System-defined masks are allowed in class maps with these restrictions: - A combination of system-defined and user-defined masks cannot be used in the multiple class maps that are a part of a policy map. - System-defined masks that are a part of a policy map must all use the same type of system mask.
+- If a match with a permit action is encountered (first-match principle), the specified QoS-related action is taken. - If no match with a permit action is encountered and all the ACEs have been examined, no QoS processing occurs on the packet. - If multiple ACLs are configured on an interface, the packet matches the first ACL with a permit action, and QoS processing begins. - Configuration of a deny action is not supported in QoS ACLs on a Catalyst 2950 switch. - System-defined masks are allowed in class maps with these restrictions: - A combination of system-defined and user-defined masks cannot be used in the multiple class maps that are a part of a policy map. - System-defined masks that are a part of a policy map must all use the same type of system mask.
 For example, a policy map cannot have a class map that uses the permit tcp any any ACE and another that uses the permit ip any any ACE. - A policy map can contain multiple class maps that all use the same user-defined mask or the same system-defined mask.

-For more information about system-defined masks, see the "Understanding Access Control Parameters" section on page 29-4.
+For more information on system-defined mask, see the "Understanding Access Control Parameters" section on page 23-4.

-For more information about ACL restrictions, see the "Configuring ACLs" section on page 29-6.
+• For more information on ACL restrictions, see the "Guidelines for Configuring ACLs on the Catalyst 2950 Switches" section on page 23-5.